carolwanjohi/personal-week-2/README.md

 ## Description

-This is a project folder for introduction to jQuery and practising to use it.
-This covers work done in Week 2 of [Moringa Prep](http://moringaschool.com/prep/).
+This is a folder for the work done in Week 2 of [Moringa Prep](http://moringaschool.com/prep/).

 ## Setup/Installation Requirements